Information on Purchasing Auto Insurance

 - What auto insurance coverage do I have to purchase?

-There are three basic parts to a no-fault policy that must be purchased and carried on every vehicle.
-They are:
+There are three basic parts to a no-fault policy that must be purchased and carried on every vehicle:

 Personal Injury Protection (PIP) - PIP pays all reasonable and necessary medical expenses for your lifetime if you are hurt in an auto accident, and wage loss and replacement services for up to three years after the date of the accident.

 Property Protection (PPI) - PPI pays up to $1 million for damage your vehicle does in Michigan to other people's property, such as buildings, fences, and other people’s properly parked vehicles.